maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 # Trusted Partners Portal – Full-Stack Assignment

 ## Objective
 Working at Maersk means embracing DevOps practices and aiming for continuous delivery.

-While real-world system infrastructures can be complex, this assignment gives you a simple, self-contained problem where you can show how you'd build for continuous delivery from the ground up.
+In this repository, you'll find a basic implementation of the **Trusted Vendor Portal** application.

-Your task is to build a full-stack web application called **Trusted vendor Portal** that enables users to:
+Your task is to enhance and deploy this application by completing specific requirements listed below.

+The system currently allows users to:
-- Register a vendor (name, contact person, email, partner type [Supplier/Partner]
+- Register a vendor (name, contact person, email, partner type [Supplier/Partner])
 - View a list of registered partners
-- *(Optional)* Edit or delete a partner entry

 ---
 ## Vendor Object Example